RyanFleck/Manuals/content/tools/adf.md

 2. Make good use of **stored procedures** to track and trace the data processing and movement within your pipeline.
 This adds to the transparency of what has been completed if a pipeline fails.
+3. The **default timeouts** are usually way too high.
+Aim to stall for a maximum of ten minutes (beyond typical execution time) before failure, and repeat only a few times.

 # Data Movement (Copy) Activity